Can You Take Antacids with Coffee? What to Drink, When to Wait

 In conclusion, calcium carbonate, magnesium hydroxide, and aluminum hydroxide are among the most commonly used antacids available today.
 Each of these compounds offers distinct advantages and considerations for individuals seeking relief from heartburn or acid indigestion.
 While calcium carbonate provides rapid action and serves as a calcium supplement, magnesium hydroxide offers dual-action relief along with laxative properties.
 On the other hand, aluminum hydroxide reduces stomach acid production for longer-lasting symptom relief.

-Coffee With Calcium Carbonate
+Coffee and Calcium Carbonate

 Coffee with Calcium Carbonate: A Surprising Combination for Digestive Health